wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-apache-storm-tutorial-get-started.md

 -->
 <!-- keep by customization: begin -->
 The dashboard is located at **https://&lt;clustername>.azurehdinsight.cn//**, where **clustername** is the name of the cluster.
-You can also find a link to the dashboard at the bottom of the Azure portal page for your cluster.
+You can also find a link to the dashboard at the bottom of the Azure Management Portal page for your cluster.

 ![Azure Management Portal with Storm Dashboard link](./media/hdinsight-apache-storm-tutorial-get-started/dashboard-link.png)
 <!-- keep by customization: end -->